-- He/she has no material relationship(1) with Credicorp(2). - He/she is not and has not been an employee of Credicorp(2) during the - He/she does not have an immediate family member(3) who is currently a senior executive(4) of Credicorp(2). - He/she has not received during the last twelve months, more than US\$150,000 from Credicorp(2), as direct compensation, other than his/her compensation as director or as a member of a committee designated by the Board of Directors. - during the last twelve months, more than US\$150,000 from Credicorp(2). - He/she is not a current partner or employee of Credicorp's(2) current external auditing firm. - He/she does not have an immediate family member(3) who is a partner of Credicorp's $^{(2)}$ current external auditing firm, or an employee of Credicorp's $^{(2)}$ current external auditing firm and who is directly involved in the audit of Credicorp(2). - member(3) has been a partner or an employee of Credicorp's(2) current external auditing firm and been directly involved in the audit of Credicorp(2). - ullet Neither he/she nor any immediate family member $^{(3)}$ is, or has been within the last twelve months, a senior executive of any company not affiliated with Credicorp(2) where any current senior executive(4) of Credicorp(2) is or has been, at the same time, a member of the Compensation Committee of such company.
+- He/she has no material relationship(1) with Credicorp(2). - has received, or has an immediate family member who He/she is not and has not been an employee of Credicorp(2) - He/she does not have an immediate family member(3) who is currently a senior executive(4) of Credicorp(2). - He/she has not received during the last twelve months, more than US\$150,000 from Credicorp(2), as direct compensation, other than his/her compensation as director or as a member of a committee designated by the Board of Directors. - family member was, within the last three years a partner or has received during the last twelve months, more than - He/she is not a current partner or employee of Credicorp's (2) - \bullet He/she does not have an immediate family member $\!\!\!^{(3)}$ who is a partner of Credicorp's (2) current external auditing firm, or an employee of Credicorp's (2) current external auditing firm and who is directly involved in the audit of $Credicorp^{(2)}$. - For the last twelve months, neither he/she nor any immediate company for property or services in an amount which, in family member(3) has been a partner or an employee of any of the last three fiscal years, exceeds the greater of Credicorp's(2) current external auditing firm and been directly - Neither he/she nor any immediate family member(3) is, or has been within the last twelve months, a senior executive of any company not affiliated with Credicorp(2) where any current senior executive(4) of Credicorp(2) is or has been, at the same time, a member of the Compensation Committee of such company.